Guidelines and Policies

 During the submission, the authors should upload the files that are necessary for the evaluation of the work.
 All uploaded files should receive the correct designation.

 The manuscript, already containing all the figures and tables, should be designated as "Main Document".
-This must be sent in a single file.
+This must be sent in a single file, which must begin with Title, Abstract and Keywords.

 Authors may submit supplementary files for the consideration of Editors and Reviewers, such as the database used in the paper.
 These files should be designated as "Supplemental files for review".
 All files designated in this way must be free from any information that could compromise the double blind system.